ghik/kubernetes-the-harder-way/docs/A_QEMU_Tutorial.md

 Previous: [Introduction](Introduction.md)

-# Launching VMs with QEMU
+# A QEMU Tutorial

 Let's get to work and start setting up our virtual cluster.

 In a real-world scenario, you would use some high level virtual machine manager like [Vagrant](https://www.vagrantup.com/) to manage your VMs.
 However, let's remember that we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
 For this reason, we will use the most _raw_ tool possible for running our VMs: [QEMU](https://www.qemu.org/).

+This chapter is an exploration of QEMU's possibilities and architecture.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->